nayhah/SimpleReads/README.md

 Enter the author's name, genre, and keyword in the search fields provided.
 Click on the "Search" button to generate the results.
-The results will be displayed in the "Search Results" section of the page.
+The results will be displayed under the "Search" button.
+You can click on the generated books to go to the website where you can purchase the book.
 Enter an age group in the textbox to generate 5 New York Times best sellers.
 If you searched by author's name, a quote from that author will also be displayed.